arc-arnob/Silofuse-reproduced/README.md

 ```
 python evaluation.py --syn_data [SYNTHETIC_DATA_PATH] --real_data [REAL_DATA_PATH] --dataset diabetes
 ```
-Note: This is not perfect and some components fails to find coorelation.
+**Note: This is not perfect and some components fails to find coorelation.**

-For confirmation I also used
+For confirmation I also used:
 #### Density estimation of single column and pair-wise correlation ([link](https://docs.sdv.dev/sdmetrics/reports/quality-report/whats-included))

 ```
 python eval/eval_density.py --dataname [NAME_OF_DATASET_IN_TAB_SYN] --model [METHOD_NAME] --path [PATH_TO_SYNTHETIC_DATA]
 ```
-Note to use this, follow the TabSyn tutorial and use real dataset from tabsyn subdirectory.
+**Note to use this, follow the TabSyn tutorial and use real dataset from tabsyn subdirectory.
+You will need to preprocess the data as shown in Tabsyn section.**

 ## TabSyn Setup
 ## Preparing Datasets